-All reimbursement requests with a total purchase amount of \$5,000 or more will require verification by SDDOT of receipt of the items(s) before reimbursements of federal funds are processed.
+All reimbursement requests with a total purchase amount of \$4,000 or more will require verification by SDDOT of receipt of the item(s) and review of the procurement packet before reimbursements of federal funds are processed.
 Subrecipients are to notify SDDOT staff to determine the verification process.